discord-extensions-archived/BottomBarRevert/README.md

+# ARCHIVED
+This repo is no longer maintained and has been archived.
+I have moved this repo to a different branch that is now part of BottomBar.
+I recommend switching over if you'd like to keep it updated incase anything breaks. https://github.com/LuckFire/BottomBar/tree/revert-discord

 # Bottom Bar for Revert Discord.
 A nice, simple looking, bottom bar.
 Fixed for Revert Discord.
 Inspired by CapnKitten's Spotify Discord theme.